NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 - Reporting any issues identified during the testing in a timely fashion with the supporting information e.g. call reports and call recordings where appropriate
 - Participating in regular conference calls to discuss matters arising from the testing
 - Reviewing and updating their Information Governance transparency information
-- Completing Beta exit report [link to template]
+- Completing Beta exit report
 - Participating in Beta retrospective with supplier and BaRS team
 - Reporting Live incidents to suppliers through the usual service management agreement.